 But the question remains, method feeder or PVA bags?
 Which technique is better?
 This debate is as old as time or, more accurately, as old as both of these methods.
 PVA bags are easier to fish over long distances, but method feeders are easier to load.
 Both of these similar techniques have anglers divided on which is the superior one.

 Want to settle this debate once and for all?
 Let’s dive into our in-depth analysis of the pros and cons of method feeder fishing and fishing with PVA bags.

 Fishing with a method feeder is a fishing technique that involves using a little device called the method feeder.
 The method feeder is a small plastic device with a flat bottom and a top on which you can mould groundbait or pellet mixes.

 Anglers neatly pack groundbait or micropellets on the method feeder, place a hookbait in between and fix it into place with a mould.
-When a carp begins to feed on the free loose groundbait or pellets, they come accross your perfectly presented hookbait and picks it up.
+When a carp begins to feed on the free loose groundbait or pellets, they come across your perfectly presented hookbait and picks it up.
 Then, as the carp moves away, the hookbait pierces it’s mouth with the weight of feeder ensuring a secure hold.